DataDog/kics/documentation/rules/terraform/gcp/using_default_service_account.md

 ### Description

  Google Compute Engine instances should not be configured to use the default service account, which has broad permissions and full access to all Cloud APIs.
 If the attribute `service_account`—specifically the `email` sub-attribute—is missing, empty, or set to the default Google Compute Engine service account, it increases the risk of privilege escalation and unauthorized access to sensitive resources.
-Instead, instances should explicitly specify a custom service account with only the necessary permissions, like in the following example:
+Instead, instances should explicitly specify a custom service account with only the necessary permissions, such as in the following example:

 ```
 service_account {